CultureAsData-UIUC/is310-fall-2024/_materials/interpreting_communicating_humanities_data/03-intro-text.md

 You'll notice in this graphic that this `apply()` method is similar to the `groupby` method we learned in the last lesson.
 It also indicates that apply is a method that can take arguments, specifically the `axis` argument which can be set to `0` or `1` to apply the function to the rows or columns of the DataFrame.
 In our case we are selecting one column, so we are using `apply` on a Series, which is why we don't need to specify the `axis` argument.

 However, we could also do the following.
-Say we only wanted to get texts that existed in both English and the Original language.
+Say we only wanted to get texts that existed in both English and the original language.
 We could update our `get_text` function to take two urls and then apply it to the DataFrame like this:

 ```python
 def get_text(row):